openSUSE/news-o-o/_posts/2008-12-17-release-tomorrow-and-more-good-signs.markdown

 [![openSUSE_111box_german.jpg](http://farm4.static.flickr.com/3265/3115008089_0bc3c9a594.jpg)](http://www.flickr.com/photos/notlocalhorst/3115008089/)

-This is done through the [check my portal](https://topspyingapps.com/) mobbles radar, which, parents should know, is a completely optional way of catching mobbles
+This is done through the  mobbles radar, which, parents should know, is a completely optional way of catching mobbles